jekennedy/auth0-demo/README.md

 *Account Linking*: Simply click the Login / Signup button to begin a user journey.
 You can sign-up via Email / Password, and then sign-up again using a Google account (with the same email address) to see the Account Linking flow.

-*Social Login*: During initial login, you can choose to Sign-in with Google to by-pass the manual sign-up flow.
+*Social Login*: During initial login, you can choose to Sign-in with Google to bypass the manual sign-up flow.